pudo/pudo.org/blog/_posts/2013-09-26-idea-listicle.md

 are really new concepts, but they are places in which I feel that none of the existing technologies are mature enough to work in a newsroom.

-**Easy choropleth maps.** While the tools for making maps without coding have gotten much better over the last year (thanks, for example, to the mapping support in [D3](http://d3js.org/) and the great [CartoDB](https://cartodb.com/)), I still feel that we're missing an easy tool to generate interactive choropleth maps.
-Fusion Tables look really dated now, while [MapBox/TileMill](http://www.mapbox.com/) are a bit heavy to use for the average journalist on a tight deadline.
+**Easy choropleth maps.** While the tools for making maps without proper GIS software have gotten much better over the last year (thanks, for example, to the mapping support in [D3](http://d3js.org/) and the great [CartoDB](https://cartodb.com/)), I still feel that we're missing an easy tool to generate interactive choropleth maps in a rush.
+Fusion Tables look really dated now, while [MapBox/TileMill](http://www.mapbox.com/) are a bit heavy to use for a journalist on a tight deadline.
 Thankfully, [Noah](http://veltman.tumblr.com) has started working on [MapStarter](https://github.com/veltman/mapstarter), while the [DataWrapper](http://datawrapper.de) team are also working on an extension of their tool.